Update Browser

 All crime victims and witnesses are strongly encouraged to immediately report crimes to the Department of Public Safety and the appropriate police agency.

-Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics.
-We also invite your suggestions for improving our services.
-Please feel free to call us or stop by the office anytime you are in need of assistance, emergency or otherwise, or if you have any questions or suggestions.
+Please feel free to call us at (614) 251-4700 or stop by our office in Erskine Hall anytime you are in need of assistance, emergency or otherwise, or if you have any questions or suggestions on the topics of campus safety.